-The Italian brand has just presented its new limited edition Panerai Luminor Marina 福 “Fu” (PAM 366) hand-wound watch for the Chinese market.
-Featuring the usual brutalist styling and their own in-house P.999 hand-wound movement, the new wristwatch seems to differ from other iterations of the popular model only with the “福” hieroglyph on its matte black dial.
+The hand-wound limited-edition Panerai Luminor Marina 福 “Fu” (PAM 366) was offered exclusively for the Chinese market.
+Featuring the usual brutalist styling and their own in-house P.999 hand-wound movement, the limited edition differs from other iterations of the popular model only with the “福” hieroglyph on its matte-black dial.

-While their new Panerai Luminor Marina 福 “Fu” model seems to be a good value for money (the Italian brand plans to sell the watch at a rather affordable price of just above ?3300,) its rareness seems to be a trifle exaggerated.
-With exactly 1500 destined to arrive to the Panerai boutiques in Shanghai and Beijing, the watch will probably be easy to buy, even considering the huge Chinese market for the luxury goods.
+While their new Panerai Luminor Marina 福 “Fu” model seems to be a good value for money (the Italian brand plans to sell the watch at a rather affordable price of just above ?3300,) its rareness is a trifle exaggerated.
+With exactly 1500 destined to arrive at the Panerai boutiques in Shanghai and Beijing, the Marina “Fu” will probably be easy to buy, even considering the huge Chinese market for luxury goods.

-While one could expect the model to be equipped with their new in-house P.999 hand-wound caliber, the watch comes powered by the good old Caliber OP II movement, which is, although literally covered with “OP” lettering, is just a normal ETA 6497-2 movement: an accurate and reliable, but still a mass-produced job, which is widely used by a great number of other watch makers and is sometimes found even in the most affordable watches selling for hundreds, not thousands euros.
+While one could expect the model to be equipped with their new in-house P.999 hand-wound caliber, the limited edition comes powered by the good old Caliber OP II, which is, although covered with “OP” lettering, is just a normal ETA 6497-2 movement: an accurate and reliable, but still a mass-produced job, which is widely used by a great number of other watchmakers and is sometimes found even in the most affordable watches selling for hundreds, not thousands euros.

-From the visual standpoint, the watch is also nothing to be salivating about, since it differs from a standard Luminor Marina design only with its traditional “6” Arabic numeral replaced with the Chinese “Fu” hieroglyph, which means “Blessing” or “Good fortune.”
+From the visual standpoint, this PAM 366 is also nothing to be salivating about, since it differs from a standard Luminor Marina design only with its traditional “6” Arabic numeral replaced with the Chinese “Fu” hieroglyph, which means “Blessing” or “Good fortune.”

 By the way, what is the Chinese hieroglyph for “Banality?”